Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 I learned this lesson the hard way when I left my beloved high-speed blender plugged in during a particularly bad thunderstorm.
 A sudden power surge coursed through my kitchen and the next morning; I discovered my blender wouldn’t turn on.

-Blending With Kids
+Safely Blending With Kids

-It’s good to teach our kids about blender safety, like keeping hands away from the blades and not touching the cord.
+It’s good to teach our kids about safety, like keeping hands away from the blades and not touching the cord.

 With the right care and watching, using a blender can be a safe and fun way for kids to learn about making food.
 Remember, every child is different, so parents should decide when their kids are ready to help with blending.